2026 Programme

 Key Takeaways:

-• Understand the psychological link between culture and performance
+• understand the psychological link between culture and performance

-• Categorise your organisation's current culture using our framework
+• categorise your organisation's current culture using our framework

-• Understand what a holistic measurement strategy combining engagement and performance confidence really looks like
+• understand what a holistic measurement strategy combining engagement and performance confidence really looks like

 13:40 - 14:10